-Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
-Let's take a look at what Navistar's (NYSE: NAV) recent results tell us about its potential for future gains.
+Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
+Does Navistar fit the bill?
+Let's take a look at what its recent results tell us about its potential for future gains.

 What the numbers tell you

 Now, let's take a look at Navistar's key statistics:

 Revenue growth > 30%

 Free cash flow growth > Net income growth

 (185.7%) vs. (1,430%)

 Improving return on equity

 How we got here and where we're going

 We first looked at Navistar last year, and it has lost two passing grade in its second assessment, falling to only two one of seven passing grades this time.
 Over the past year, Navistar's revenues have dwindled, and the bottom line has fallen through the floor.